deadmau6/Zenerator/README.md

 ### Features:

- - [ ] Save settings and templates both locally and globally.
+ - [x] Save settings and templates both locally and globally.
- - [ ] Create a unbiquitous local folder structure to save settings and templates to.
+ - [ ] Create a ubiquitous local folder structure to save settings and templates to.
  - [ ] Allow arguments in the template to be filled by the user.
  - [ ] Allow user to define start and end tags for the individual template parsing.
  - [ ] Allow users to create templates that append code to existing files.